Skip to content

 02/ Agents

-Each agent has a distinct domain.
-Choose who to talk to based on what you need — or use Writers' Room mode to hear from all three at once.
+Each agent owns different local handlers.
+Choose who to talk to based on what you need, use a suggestion chip to force a handler, or use Writers' Room mode to hear from three routes at once.

 Ishvana